Caeldeth/loures/Lore/Galadriei-Aithne-Im-Canian-Arsaidh.md

 ![](images/galadriei_tongue_1.gif)

 During transcribing the ancient scripts i discovered a lot of words in the 'Old Tongue', which were used by people of the first ages.
-Because many of these words are still used by the mundanes of temuair although most aislings do not know their meanings, i decided to put a few of them (i hope i got the most important ones) into this lore.
+Because many of these words are still used by the mundanes of Temuair although most aislings do not know their meanings, i decided to put a few of them (i hope i got the most important ones) into this lore.

-Unfortunately mundanes forgot the right pronunciation of some ancient words; they speak some kind of 'temuairian slang', simplifications of the ancient words.
+Unfortunately mundanes forgot the right pronunciation of some ancient words; they speak some kind of 'Temuairan slang', simplifications of the ancient words.
 I put all together in the following tables with a translation into common language, spoken by most aislings.

 To further imaginations of certain meanings, i added some drawings.